 DEA deductions work on a sliding scale and are based on your weekly or monthly earnings.
 They can be applied at a standard rate (up to 20% of your salary) or a higher rate (up to 40% of your salary).
 They can also be applied at a fixed rate but this is only considered in exceptional circumstances (usually if the overpayment is significantly high or low).

 For each pay period, your employer can also take up to £1 from your wages to cover their administrative costs.
-This can be done even if it would take your income below your Protected Earnings but not if it would mean you’re paid less than the National Minimum Wage.
+This can be done if it would take your income below your Protected Earnings but not if it would mean you’re paid less than the National Minimum Wage.

 What should I do if I’ve received a Direct Earnings Attachment for an employee?